Morning Worship for 7th February 20213 weeks ago

-As we begin this act of worship for the first time in one of our churches we remember all those not able to be with us who are joining us in their own homes, we remember that there are many friends who are doing the same and are joining with us in worship.
+As we begin this act of worship let us remember all those not able to be with us who are joining us in their own homes, we remember that there are many friends who are doing the same and are joining with us in worship.
 Although we will not be having hymns in church for those of you at home If you have Youtube then please find an appropriate version of the suggested hymns and join in the singing on-line.
-As you go through this time of worship try to remember this reality; you are in the presence of God who holds us all in His care and keeping
+As you go through this time of worship try to remember this reality; you are in the presence of God who holds us all in His care and keeping.

-Let your merciful ears, O Lord, Be open to the prayers of your humble servants; And that they may obtain their petitions Make them to ask such things as shall please you; Through Jesus Christ your Son our Lord, Who is alive and reigns with you, In the unity of the Holy Spirit, One God, now and for ever.
+Almighty God, By whose grace Gilbert kindled with the fire of your love, Became a burning and a shining light in the Church: Inflame us with the same spirit of discipline and love, That we may ever walk before you as children of light; Through Jesus Christ your Son our Lord, Who is alive and reigns with you, In the unity of the Holy Spirit, One God, now and for ever.
 Amen.

 Our Declaration of faith

 All the earth, shout and sing for joy, For great in your midst is the Holy One.
 Behold, God is my salvation, I will trust and will not be afraid; For the Lord God is my strength and my song, And has become my salvation.
 With joy you will draw water From the wells of salvation.
 On that day you will say, Give thanks to the Lord, call upon his name; Make known his deeds among the nations, Proclaim that his name is exalted.
 Sing God’s praises, who has triumphed gloriously, Let this be known in all the world.
 Shout and sing for joy, you that dwell in Zion, For great in your midst is the Holy One of Israel.
 All the earth, shout and sing for joy, For great in your midst is the Holy One.
 Isaiah 12: 2-6

 Hymn: Holy, Holy, Holy.

 Readings: Proverbs 8: 1.
 22-31, Colossians 1: 15-20.